michllina/michllina/README.md

 - Learning how to combine my love of statistics with education reform.
 - Introducing myself to C++ as a second language

-- 💬 Programming Languages:
+## 💬 Programming Languages:
+- Java
-- Java, Python
+- Python

 - ⚡ Fun fact: I love Pokémon cards and collect Sylveons!